Last Updated on April 6, 2021 by Robert Bell

 What Skateboard Tricks Should I Learn First?

-We know mastering tricks is exciting and everyone wants to do it to show off to their friends and family, but beginners should avoid the.
+We know mastering tricks is exciting and everyone wants to do it to show off to their friends and family, but beginners should avoid them.
 Skateboarding is a difficult sport and sometimes even keeping your balance can become quite hard.
 The professionals that you have seen at the television shows have perfected their craft and therefore they make it seem so easy.

 However, if you’re still interested we suggest starting from the manual trick and then move to Shuvit/shove-it and so on.